Symptoms towards the end of life

 • Tell your doctor or nurse straight away about any pain.
 The sooner you get treatment, the better the chance of getting the pain under control.

-In the last few weeks of your life, your healthcare team may give you medicines to keep at home for symptoms you may get in the future.
-These are given by your nurse as an injection.
-They are sometimes called pre-emptive, anticipatory or just in case medicines.
-They are kept in a box or bag marked ‘just in case’, with instructions on how to give them.
+As your health changes, your medical team may give you medicines to keep at home for symptoms you may get in the future.
+These are sometimes called pre-emptive, anticipatory or just in case medicines.
 If you need these medicines urgently, your nurse can give them to you.
 This can be helpful if you need treatment at night or at the weekend.

 Find out about the symptoms people with pancreatic cancer get in the last few months